 That distinction suggests a much more restrictive definition of informational privacy than Alan Westin's.
 We, like Westin, believe informational privacy is a matter of control over information.
 Information you divulge may be personally identifiable or not.
 Informational privacy concerns could instead center primarily on personally identifiable information.
 Society could give businesses a relatively free hand to collect and process nonpersonally identifiable information, but impose restrictions on how businesses collect and use personally identifiable information.
-To increase the amount of information they analyze, businesses could turn personally identifiable information by removing identifying references.
-Wouldn't this be a good way to protect privacy while also reaping the benefits of increased information processing?
-We do not deny that distinguishing between information that is, and is not, personally identifiable can be a useful tool.
+To increase the amount of information they analyze, businesses could turn personally identifiable information into nonpersonally identifiable information by removing identifying references.
+Wouldn't this be a good way to protect privacy while also reaping the benefits of increased information that is, and is not, personally identifiable can be a useful tool.
 But we do not think that it should play a foundational role in a general approach to finding proper trade-offs between protecting informational privacy and garnering the benefits of modern information processing.
 We have three reasons.